WolfQuest: Amethyst Mountain

 When creating their wolf character, players are free to choose the gender, fur coloration, stats, and name of their wolf.
 There are a variety of coats to choose from, with two sliders that let players change the tints of the guard hairs and undercoat of the wolf.
-WolfQuest 2.7 added many new customization features, including more coats as well as injuries and a radio collar.
+WolfQuest 2.7 added many new customization features, including more coats as well as injuries and a radio collar accessory.
 Just like real wolves, males are larger in size than females.

 Slough Creek

-Upon leaving Amethyst Mountain, players (with their mate) enter the Slough Creek map and search for a den to raise pups in a new location, Slough Creek.
-However, after finding a densite, the player must scent mark the area around the den to make it safe from predators and stranger wolves.
+Upon leaving Amethyst Mountain, players (together with their mate) enter the Slough Creek map and search for a den to raise pups.
+However, after finding a den site, the player must scent mark the area around the den to make it safe from predators and stranger wolves.
 After completion, the player will obtain pups.
-Ravenous bears, coyotes, eagles, cougars, and wolves roam the earth, posing a new threat to young pups as they wait to snatch one up under a novice parent's nose.
-At the end, you, your mate, and your surviving pups must make a journey for the summer den in the Douglas fir forests.
-But the player, the player's mate, and pups will run into grizzlies, coyotes, eagles and drowning.
-The only way pups can get across the river is by finding a shallow sandbar.
-Wolf territories will also expand, so the player cannot take an easy way out.
+Predatory bears, coyotes, eagles, cougars, and wolves roam the map, posing a new threat and attempting to prey on the young pups.
+At the end, the player, their mate, and their surviving pups must make a journey to a summer den site in the Douglas fir forests.
+Along the way, they will run into grizzlies, coyotes, and eagles, and are forced to cross a river or drown.
+NPC wolves' territories will also expand as the chapter progresses, forcing the player to leave Slough Creek.

 Multiplayer

-In multiplayer, the objectives of the game are the same with two exceptions.
-The player co-operates with a maximum of 8 wolves including themselves, and can have no game-sanctioned mate.
-(Regardless, some players still say that other players are their mates.)
+In multiplayer, the objectives of the game are the same as the singleplayer mode with two exceptions.
+The player cooperates with a maximum of 8 wolves including themself, and can have no NPC mate.
 Public multiplayer games allow anyone to join.
-Private games require a game-name and password and allow text and voice chats.
-(Text chats are filtered through a standard badwords list.)
-Players are encouraged to report any behavior that breaks the multiplayer rules.
+Private games require a game-name and password to join, and allow text and voice chat while in game.

-Players in multiplayer can start rallies and hunt bull elk and moose.
+Players in multiplayer can start pack rallies by howling repeatedly, which provide a temporary stamina boost, to hunt bull elk and moose cooperatively.
 Bull elk have more meat than cow elk and are many times harder to kill.
-Moose are far more difficult to hunt than any of the elk, and will take some time to kill, but the reward of meat is greater.
-Players may bite elk in the neck or back legs while hunting.
-WolfQuest 2.7 added a multiplayer mode to the Slough Creek mission arc, so players can raise pups together and journey to the rendezvous site.
+Moose are far more difficult to hunt than any elk, but provide more meat.
+WolfQuest 2.7 added a multiplayer mode to the Slough Creek mission arc.

+DLC maps

 Lost River

 A new map was included with WolfQuest 2.7.
 Called Lost River, it depicts a fictional valley outside the boundaries of Yellowstone National Park and features both wilderness and urban areas.
 Humans have abandoned the valley but left clues about some sort of catastrophe.
-Players are left to speculate what might have happened.
-This map is available for both single-player and multiplayer games.
+Players are left to speculate what might have happened to them.
+This map is available for both singleplayer and multiplayer games.
+On December 15, 2022, Wolfquest: Anniversary Edition released an updated Lost River DLC with an expanded map and the ability to raise pups.

+Hellroaring Mountain

+Released on April 11, 2024, this map takes place in a real-world location in north-central Yellowstone, west of Slough Creek overlooking the Black Canyon.
+Hellroaring Mountain is the largest granite mountain in the park.
+This DLC introduced wolverines as a rival animal and is 30% larger than the other maps in the game.